abstractionjackson/dotfiles/README.md

 The CLI provides symlink management, while the repository houses configuration data, in the form of dotfiles.
 Much of your software depends on configuration for behavior, and if your machine changes (say, you upgrade the laptop) then __.dotfiles__ can help retain the preferences, settings, and configuration variables from the previous machines.

 Programs often create these config files (hereafter "dotfiles") when installed, or -- perhaps -- you created them when setting up a program.
-In order to consolidate dotfiles for migration and general management, yet make them available to the program in question, it is sometimes necessary to tell the program where they now live.
+In order to consolidate dotfiles for migration and general management, yet to make them available to the program in question, it is sometimes necessary to tell the program where they now live.
 It may instead be necessary to place a link from where the program _expects_ the dotfile to be, and where it is being managed. __dotfiles__ can do both.

 ### The Former: ENV Variables
 This feature is still in development